iCliniq Logo

 A portion of my skin in my right leg feels sensitive, or I feel a little pain when it is lightly touched by the clothes or hand.
 I have started to feel the pain, I think 3 to 5 days now, and it does not go away.
 I searched online to find what it is, and I think it is similar to allodynia.
 By the way, I am not sure if my previous condition was related to my current condition, I always have an issue with my right shoulder and right arm, and the doctor said it is a muscle spasm.
 At first, my right shoulder hurts, then the pain extends up to my right arm.
 I have been experiencing this concern for about 2 to 3 years now.
 The pain goes on and off.
 Also, I had an eardrum reconstruction surgery last year in my right ear.
 I am not sure if it is related.

-The hypersensitivity is caused by the effect on the nerve can due to any reason.
+Hypersensitivity is caused by the effect on the nerve, which can be due to various reasons.
 It may be from the spinal cord to the region in the leg.
-A problem anywhere can cause this kind of an issue.
+A problem anywhere can cause this kind of issue.
 You need to get yourself evaluated clinically by a neurologist.
-As the MRI (Magnetic Resonance Imaging) is quite old, you cannot rely on that.
-Further evaluation with MRI only if required and nerve conduction study might be required.
-As a symptomatic treatment, Pregabalin or Gabapentin can be used but only after clinical evaluation and if considered by the treating doctor.
+As the MRI (magnetic resonance imaging) is quite old, you cannot rely on it.
+Further evaluation with MRI, only if required, and a nerve conduction study might be required.
+As a symptomatic treatment, Pregabalin or Gabapentin can be used, but only after clinical evaluation and if considered by the treating doctor.

 Thank you.